chenhao-ye/cs537-sp21-discussion/week13/README.md

 ## Shared Memory

 We know that different threads of a process share the address space so they could access each other's memory.
 In fact, memory could also be shared across processes.
 Thanks to the idea of "virtual memory", shared memory could be implemented by mapping the same piece of physical memory to more than one process's address space.
 Then, these processes could communicate by read/write this shared memory.
-Note that, this physical memory could be mapped to different virtual address in different process, so you probably don't want to store any pointer to the shared memory because a pointer is a virtual address; it means nothing on the other process's address space.
+Note that, this physical memory could be mapped to different virtual addresses in different processes, so you probably don't want to store any pointer to the shared memory because a pointer is a virtual address; it means nothing on the other process's address space.

-To create a shared memory, use `shm_open`
+To create a shared memory object, use `shm_open`

 ```C
 int shm_fd = shm_open("shm-chenhaoy", O_RDWR | O_CREAT, 0660);